 Fall Boating: Explore The Trent-Severn Waterway this Autumn

 The leaves are changing, the crowds have departed, and the Trent-Severn Waterway feels like it’s all yours.
-Boating the TSW in September and early October has different feel than the height of summer, and it’s a well worth experiencing whether it’s your first trip or an annual tradition.
+Boating the TSW in September and early October has a different feel than the height of summer, and it’s a well worth experiencing whether it’s your first trip or an annual tradition.

 Last Lockage is Earlier